astrostatistics-in-crete/2025_summer_school/README.md

 If you prefer not to install the environment locally, you can still access and view the notebooks with the methods listed below.

-NOTE: Interactive figures (e.g., Plotly, ipywidgets) may not display as intended.
+> NOTE: Interactive figures (e.g., Plotly, ipywidgets) may not display as intended.

 ### 1. View notebooks directly on GitHub

 GitHub natively renders `.ipynb` files as static HTML.
 Simply navigate to any notebook file in the repository to view its contents.

+> NOTE: Some figures are embedded in the notebooks, so they will only be visible when the notebooks are downloaded and opened locally—they will not be displayed on GitHub.

 ### 2. Use the "Open in nbviewer" browser extension